-The education level of Demopolis citizens is a little higher than the average for US cities and towns: 22.41% of adults in Demopolis have at least a bachelor's degree.
+The citizens of Demopolis are slightly better educated than the national average of 21.84% for all cities and towns, with 22.41% of adults in Demopolis having a bachelor's degree or advanced degree.

 The per capita income in Demopolis in 2010 was $22,242, which is upper middle income relative to Alabama, and middle income relative to the rest of the US.
 This equates to an annual income of $88,968 for a family of four.
 However, Demopolis contains both very wealthy and poor people as well.
 Demopolis also has one of the higher rates of people living in poverty in the nation, with 31.02% of its population below the federal poverty line.

 Demopolis is an extremely ethnically-diverse city.
 The people who call Demopolis home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Demopolis residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Demopolis include Irish, German, African, and Italian.